AnthonyDickson/flownet2-pytorch/Video3D/README.md

     3. Filter frame pairs based on the consistency of the optical flow.
 9. Create a dataset from the frame pairs and optical flow fields.
 10. Perform test-time training on the monocular depth estimation network.

+### Uses of the Optimised Depth Estimation Network
-11. Generate depth maps for the video using the trained network.
+- Generate depth maps for the given video.
+- [TODO] Generate per-frame point clouds.
+- [TODO] Generate per-frame triangle meshes.

 ## Getting Started
 1. Setup the depth estimation model: